cuijiyao01/docker-k8s-training/kubernetes/exercise_01_kubectl_basics.md

 ## Step 0: check your environment
 Login to your VM and locate the kubectl binary by running `which kubectl`.
 The result should return the path to the binary.

-Make shure you have executed the script `~/setup/get_kube-config.sh` with proper parameters for `training_id` and `your training_namespace` to download your personal 'kube.config` in advance, as requested by your trainer (small paper, handed over to you).
+Make shure you have executed the script `~/setup/get_kube-config.sh` with proper parameters for 'training_id' and 'your training_namespace' to download your personal 'kube.config` in advance, as requested by your trainer (small paper, handed over to you).

 Run `kubectl config get-contexts` to ensure a configuration file is available.